Skip to content

 CLI Access

-• Best for interactive kubectl use.
+• interactive kubectl access

-• Requires kubelogin installed locally.
+• Requires kubelogin installed locally

 1. Install kubelogin.